Bulganbee/manuscript/README.md

   <li>Learned to apply a reset.css file to my HTML</li>
 </ul>
 <h2>About the reading</h2>
-<p>I chose a section of a chapter from <em>Design and Crime And Other Diatribes</em> by Hal Foster.The reading intrigued me because of my interest in the Art Deco era.</p>
+<p>I chose a section of a chapter from <em>Design and Crime And Other Diatribes</em> by Hal Foster.
+The reading intrigued me because of my interest in the Art Deco era.</p>
 <h2>About me</h2>
 <p>Hello, my name is Bee!
 I am a graduate student at MPS Communication Design at Parsons.
 This is my first time using HTML and CSS to code a webpage.
 Additionally, I have never worked on a project that focused solely on typography, so this is my introduction to type.</p>
 <h2>Contact me</h2>